 The Committee also believes that the analysis of the Illinois Supreme Court in People v.
-Reddick, 123 Ill.2d 184, 526 N.E.2d 141, 122 Ill.Dec.
-1 (1988), is applicable to the relationship between intentional homicide of an unborn child and voluntary manslaughter of an unborn child.
-In Reddick, the court reassessed the elements of murder and voluntary manslaughter in cases in which a jury is to be instructed on both charges.
-The court stated the following:
+Reddick, 123 Ill.2d 184, 526 N.E.2d 141 (1988), is applicable to the relationship between intentional homicide of an unborn child and voluntary manslaughter of an unborn child.
+In Reddick, the supreme court reassessed the elements of murder and voluntary manslaughter in cases in which a jury is to be instructed on both charges.
+The supreme court stated the following: